NBISweden/LocalEGA/docs/setup.rst

 =========

-In order to simplify the setup of LocalEGA's components, we have developped a few bootstrap scripts (one for the `Docker`_ deployment and one for the `OpenStack cloud`_ deployment).
+In order to simplify the setup of LocalEGA's components, we have developed a few bootstrap scripts (one for the `Docker`_ deployment and one for the `OpenStack cloud`_ deployment).

 Those script create random passwords, configuration files, GnuPG keys,